Chroanaa/SUPERHERO-SYSTEM/README.md

-## This kind of version is deprecated
+## This project is now working.

-Please proceed to `main` branch instead.
+You can check `vanilla-php` for old codebase.